Our Product Stewardship initiatives include

 IVL has implemented numerous process efficiencies that have resulted in dramatic efficiencies (measured by energy, GHG/ton of production).
 As IVL seeks further efficiency gains, eco-design criteria evaluation and decision-making will be more formalized throughout the entire organization as part of our global Product Stewardship standard.

 IVL provides Safety Datasheets in GHS SDS format to customers.
 GHS formatted product labels are complete.
-IVL, in keeping with Product Stewardship and Sustainability Leadership best practices, will begin the process of making these product safety communications more readily available through the company website.
+IVL, in keeping with Product Stewardship and Sustainability Leadership best practices, will begin the process of making these product safety communications more readily available through the company websites.
 This pro-active disclosure is in-line with the expectations of our customers and stakeholders, as well as leading initiatives such as Responsible Care.

 IVL is active in research and development projects aimed at using bio-based feedstocks for chemical products.
 The current confidential nature of these collaborations prohibits greater disclosure.

-In order to realize greater acceptance and growth of these renewable alternatives, a number of current challenges-- such as scaling up the new technologies to achieve commercialization, staying on top of new technologies, as well as ensuring dynamic portfolio technologies and relationships—will require continued innovation and deepened partnerships between Brand Owners, resin producers and others in the PET supply and value chain.
+In order to realize greater acceptance and growth of these renewable alternatives, a number of current challenges -- such as scaling up the new technologies to achieve commercialization, staying on top of new technologies, as well as ensuring dynamic portfolio technologies and relationships -- will require continued innovation and deepened partnerships between Brand Owners, resin producers and others in the PET supply and value chain.

 IVL is ensuring full compliance of its products with all applicable legislation and local regulations.
 IVL operations start at a baseline of a low chemical toxicity footprint.
 In order to promote best practice and industry leadership, IVL has a system of benchmarking all its productions sites and is committed to further reducing potential toxicity in all its products.